-14 Does the legislation also apply to dominant purchasers?
+Does the legislation also apply to dominant purchasers?
 If so, are there any differences compared with the application of the law to dominant suppliers?

-The CL provisions do not distinguish between various roles of dominant undertakings.
+The CL general provisions on dominance do not distinguish between various roles of dominant undertakings.
 Dominance provisions apply to any dominant market participant acting in an abusive way (see question 15).